canonical/launchpad-manual/user/how-to/work-with-bugs/link-bug-to-branch.rst

 both by email and Atom feeds.
 Let's take a look at `bug subscriptions <Bugs/Subscriptions>`__.

-Read more about :doc:`linking bugs to dedicated branches <../../explanation/feature-highlights/bug-branch-linking>`.
+Read more about :ref:`linking bugs to dedicated branches <linking-bugs-to-dedicated-branches>`.